silviadebenedictis/silviadebenedictis.github.io/essays/coding-standards.md

 ## Conclusion

 Overall, coding standards will differ from place to place, whether you're working in a team or individually.
 However, it's important to conform to a style guide because it saves time when looking for bugs and removes unneeded guesswork.
-So, the next time I'm stuck on a project, I will use a reliable code analysis tool like ESLint to conquer the problem.
+So, the next time I'm stuck on a project, I have a reliable ally in the form of code analysis tools like ESLint.
+These tools not only uphold coding standards but also provide real-time feedback, making problem-solving a smoother and more efficient process.
+Embracing coding standards isn't just a good practice; it's a key to unlocking a world of cleaner, more efficient, and less error-prone code.